Azerbaijan country profile

 Ilham Aliyev took over as president from his father, Heydar, in 2003.

-Mr Aliyev secured his second term in 2008 in an election Western observers said fell short of democratic standards.
+Mr Aliyev secured his latest term in 2018 in an election which Western observers said fell short of democratic standards.

-The following year, the law banning the president from serving more than two terms of office was scrapped after the change was approved in a referendum in March 2009 - paving the way for Mr Aliyev's third five-year term in 2013.
+The law banning the president from serving more than two terms of office was scrapped after the change was approved in a referendum in March 2009 - paving the way for Mr Aliyev's third five-year term in 2013.

 In 2016 voters in a referendum approved constitutional changes to extend the powers of the president - including a controversial proposal to lower of the age limit for presidential candidates.
 The opposition said the move was aimed at cementing the rule of President Aliyev's family, with his 19-year-old-son seen as a potential heir.